atinm/clover-online-orders/readme.txt

 = If i have difficulty installing this plug-in or the app, is there support or help =

 Yes, Please call 925-234-5554 for any questions you may have.
-You may also e-mail us at: support@zaytechapps.com
+You may also e-mail us at: support@zaytechapps.com or visit docs.smartonlineorder.com or search Youtube for "Smart Online Order"

 = Did Clover make this plug-in =

 No, this plug-in is not by Clover.
 It is from Zaytech.
-Both this plug-in and Smart Online Order is by Zaytech.
+Both this plug-in and Smart Online Order for Wordpress is by Zaytech.

 = I like this plug-in but I need some additional features =

 Please let us know so we can implement additional features.
-925-234-5554 / support@merchanteh.us
+925-234-5554 / support@zaytechapps.com

 == Changelog ==
 = 1.3.2 =